Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Acknowledgement

 \section{Acknowledgement}

 We sincerely acknowledge the support of everyone who made this research possible.
 Our heartfelt thanks go to Koichi Saito, Woosung Choi, Kin Wai Cheuk, and Yukara Ikemiya for their assistance.
+Computational resource of AI Bridging Cloud Infrastructure (ABCI) provided by National Institute of Advanced Industrial Science and Technology (AIST) was used.

 \parttoc